hajimeo/samples/golang/FileList/README.md

 # File List
-Demo script to list all objects from a File type blob store with tab delimiter format.
+Demo script to list all objects from a File type blob store with tab delimiter format (not csv).
 Basically rewriting below bash function and command:
 ```bash
 function f_blobs_csv() {